 Price includes: Voyage with accommodation as booked, including all meals, tea and coffee, Zodiac cruises if applicable, port taxes, services of ship’s team, daily sea watching sessions and evening log (at sea), services of WildWings leader and ship’s other naturalists and guides, pre-voyage information pack and day by day bird and marine mammal checklist.

 2018 Pre-voyage package: c£445 per person includes one way flight from Lisbon to Praia, 28th April departing at 2150, transfers on arrival, two nights 4* hotel sharing a twin with private facilities, room only, full day birding excursion by bus on Praia.
 Single room supplement £90.
 Heathrow flight supplement from £140pp, Manchester flight supplement from £190pp.

 2018 Post-voyage: Vlissingen is only about three hours by train to Amsterdam Airport, fares from £26.
 From Amsterdam you can fly back to a number of UK airports eg Heathrow from £95pp, Gatwick from £55pp plus flights to Manchester, Bristol, Liverpool, Glasgow, Edinburgh, Belfast etc.

-Price excludes: Flights, visa for Cape Verdes (Euros c40 per person payable in cash on arrival), onboard crew gratuities (suggested Euros15 a day on board ship), meals on Praia, travel insurance, other pre and/or post voyage hotels if required, other drinks and items of a personal nature.
+Price excludes: Flights, visa for Cape Verdes (Euros c40 per person payable in cash on arrival), onboard crew gratuities (suggested Euros15 a day on board ship), meals on Praia, optional morning birding excursion on day of sailing, travel insurance, other pre and/or post voyage hotels if required, other drinks and items of a personal nature.

 30th April – 12th May 2018